ascmitc/mhl/README.md

 Typical scenarios, sample CLI output, and generated ASC MHL files can be found in the [README.md](examples/scenarios/README.md) file in the ``examples/scenarios`` folder.

+The documentation can also be found at [https://ascmhl.readthedocs.io/](https://ascmhl.readthedocs.io/)

 ## Getting started

 The `mhllib` as well as the `ascmhl` tool require a few dependencies that need to be installed first.